Skip to content

 Underscored Characters in Window Captions

-RIDE is restricted by the operating system when it comes to displaying underscored characters in window titles (captions).
+Ride is restricted by the operating system when it comes to displaying underscored characters in window titles (captions).
 This restriction means that underscored characters can be displayed as circled characters, white rectangles, or black lozenges containing a question mark.
 Tab captions use the APL font, so they will display underscored characters correctly.

 Underscored Characters in the Session

-If RIDE is connected to a Unicode edition of Dyalog, then underscored characters are displayed correctly in the Session window, Edit windows and Trace windows.
-If RIDE is connected to a classic edition of Dyalog, then the following command must be run in every APL Session to enable the underscored alphabet to be displayed correctly:
+If Ride is connected to a Unicode edition of Dyalog, then underscored characters are displayed correctly in the Session window, Edit windows and Trace windows.
+If Ride is connected to a classic edition of Dyalog, then the following command must be run in every APL Session to enable the underscored alphabet to be displayed correctly:

 ⎕IO←0